mattmorgante/laravel-vegaroo/readme.md

 - cover it city by city - do one city first (amsterdam!!)
 - automate the process

-join
-- login with google or facebook
-- what is this?
-- dashboard to track your consumption of the healthiest, disease-preventing foods: dubbed the daily dozen by the book how not to die
-- community to invite people to build this - chat group to provide feedback simple forum / open dev board
-- Make it a community
--- Forum
--- Front Page: links to interesting shit - users can submit: big button = submit a link, contribute to helping fellow vegans -- Submit a feature request via a form

-# Vegaroo has simple and delicious plant-based meals and concise resources to help people eat fewer animal products

-SEO Problems
-- No h2

 Mission: make it easier to go vegan

 Why: to improve the health of individual humans, the health of our planet, and the health of all other living things.

-Data Feature / Daily Dozen
-- food cards need to be refactored....very sloppy!
-- Opt in for daily email alerts if no fields are filled out yet
-- save recipe as favorite
- 1. on daily & weekly can have links to recipes to help you hit todays/weeks goal
-- inv $$$ scraping reipes from blogs
+Ideas:
---> Scrape vegan food blogs (find via google) and link to their sites --> Searchable: filter based on time,
+--> Scrape vegan food blogs (find via google) and link to their sites --> Searchable recipes: filter based on time, ingredients, etc
-- Tool tip: hover, link to detail page
-- Do a refactoring day

 Feature #3 - Community
 - Enter your email and get access to:
 - Personalized help via facebook messenger (vegaroo chat)
 - Access to slack group

 Feature #4
 - Recipe blueprint create your own
 - Share blueprint

-Business Model:
-- The free content is the WHY: exciting and compelling graphics/information about why people should go vegan, along with a few sample recipes

 # Create a page with a form
 - Vegaroo Beta
 - 9.99/month 14.99 strikethrough
+- The free content is the WHY: exciting and compelling graphics/information about why people should go vegan, along with a few sample recipes
 - The paid content is the HOW: concise and well-organized information about the best ways to go vegan
 1. Content / How To Guides
-- must shy away from re-hashing things that are already out there Getting started guide for the aspiring vegan:
+ Getting started guide for the aspiring vegan:
  - What can I eat?
  - When can I eat it?